Draktir/Boxel-client/README.md

 Boxel-Client
 ============
-Boxel-client is a client library for [boxel](https://github.com/verizoncraft/boxel).
+Boxel-client is a client library for [Boxel](https://github.com/verizoncraft/boxel).

-Boxel-client allows your Minecraft plugin to connect to a boxel server and draw boxelized images to an in-game screen made of blocks.
+Boxel-client allows your Minecraft plugin to connect to a Boxel server and draw boxelized images to an in-game screen made of blocks.

 What does it do?
 ----------------
-As described above, boxel-client transforms data from your boxel server into blocks so they can be built on a minecraft server.
+As described above, Boxel-client transforms data from your Boxel server into blocks so they can be built on a minecraft server.

 It handles video (at 20FPS) and websites -- you can use these basic tools to build